urql-graphql/urql/docs/advanced/server-side-rendering.md

 This will automatically set up server-side rendering on the page.
 The `withUrqlClient` higher-order component function accepts the usual `Client` options as an argument.
-This may either just be an object or a function that receives the Next.js' `getInitialProps` context.
+This may either just be an object, or a function that receives the Next.js' `getInitialProps` context.

 One added caveat is that these options may not include the `exchanges` option because `next-urql` injects the `ssrExchange` automatically at the right location.
 If you're setting up custom exchanges